 What Is the Difference Between UVA and UVB Light?

 All fabric has some level of sun protection; the evidence of sun damage being burn or tan lines.
-Exposed areas that have been burned show sun damage by UVB light.
-The areas protected by fabric seem like they have not been damaged, however, UVA light penetrates through clothing and deeper into the skin causing long-term damage such as wrinkles and skin cancer without causing a sunburn.
+Exposed areas that have been burned show sun damage caused by UVB light.
+The areas protected by fabric seem like they have not been damaged, however, UVA light penetrates through clothing and deeper into the skin, causing long-term damage such as wrinkles and skin cancer without causing a sunburn.

-Sunscreens are Inadequate Sun Protection
+Sunscreens Are Inadequate Sun Protection

-Fabric with UV Protection
+Fabric With UV Protection

 Different kinds of fabric are more effective than others in blocking UVA and UVB light.
-The only way to know for sure if fabric offers UV protection is if it's been UPF tested (Ultraviolet Protection Factor).
+The only way to know for sure if fabric offers UV protection is if it's been UPF tested (ultraviolet protection factor).
 Here are some general rules to help determine how much sunlight clothing can block.

-- Tighter weave fabric blocks more light.
+- Tighter-weave fabric blocks more light.
 By holding fabric up to light you can see how much light gets through.